-The transition from Magic into Hex is an easy one.
-There are few fundamental differences between the games.
-This brief guide will provide an overview of these features alone, so if you are looking for keyword equivalencies and other such vocabulary issues: this article will have what you want.
-Otherwise, there are very few differences to discus.
+The transition from Magic into Hex is a relatively easy one.
+There are fundamental differences between the games.
+This brief guide will provide an overview of these features.

 #1: The Champion

 Akin to games like World of Warcraft TCG and Legend of the Five Rings TCG, champions are played by each player.
 These are chosen during deck creation, and they are not shuffled into your deck; additionally, they are not considered creatures and thus cannot attack, block, or be targeted by creature-target spells.
 These champions sit outside the library and automatically join the game as you avatar for the match.
 In Limited situations, all champions are provided for free, like resources.

 Each champion features a life total and unique power.
 The activation of this power will be covered in a later section.
 Suffice to say, the colors of your deck will determine which champions you can use, as their powers only work if your deck features the same color of their power.

 Outside the addition of the champion card, the beginning of a Hex TCG game will be entirely familiar to veteran MtG players:

 The most significant difference between these two TCGs is the resource system.
 Unlike in Magic: The Gathering, resources- or “lands”- do not remain in-play.
 Once you place them on the table, they are sliced up and divided into three separate forms of resources. ((The traditional 1 basic resource per turn limit remains)).
 These three resources are: Resource (mana), Threshold, and Charge.
 The “land” card then is effectively exiled, as it does not remain on the table and it is not sent to the graveyard.